 This church has people with many different backgrounds, but we are a team.
 We are more interested in glorifying God than arguing over non-salvation issues.
 “How can we agree rather than disagree?” is a very important question we seek to answer.
 “How can we apply the truth of scripture in a way that shows love for our Father and love for one another so that Jesus is glorified in all we do?”
 For the sake of unity and maintaining purity in our doctrine in some key areas Scripture clearly teaches on, these are our non-negotiable Statements of Faith.

-- Salvation - Salvation is God’s free gift to us, but we must accept it.
+- Salvation is God’s free gift to us, but we must accept it.
 We can never make up for our sin by self-improvement or good works.
 Only by trusting in Jesus Christ and God’s offer of forgiveness can anyone be saved from sin’s penalty.
 When we turn from our self-ruled life and turn to Jesus in faith we are saved.
 Eternal life with God begins the moment one receives Jesus Christ as Lord of his life.
-This is evidenced by repentance, confession, baptism by immersion, and a life committed to His service.
+This salvation is evidenced by repentance, confession, baptism, and a life committed to His service.
 (John 1:12, 14:6; Romans 5:1, 6:23; Galatians 3:26; Ephesians 2:8-9; Titus 3:5)